 - Quality assurance of medical accelerators, 2009 (AAPM)

-- Radiation Oncology Physics: A Handbook for Teachers and Students (Textbook) (IAEA), Ch.12 Quality assurance of external beam radiotherapy
+- Radiation Oncology Physics: A Handbook for Teachers and Students, 2005 (IAEA), Ch.12 Quality assurance of external beam radiotherapy

-- The Modern Technology of Radiation Oncology: A Compendium for Medical Physicists and Radiation Oncologists (Textbook), Ch.11 Medical Accelerators - Fee
+- Van Dyk, J. (1999).
+The Modern Technology of Radiation Oncology: A Compendium for Medical Physicists and Radiation Oncologists.
+Madison WI: Medical Physics Publishing ISBN 9780944838389 - In particular Ch.11 Medical Accelerators

 QA of treatment delivery equipment: teletherapy

 A number of national and international protocols exist to guide the physicist in the quality assurance of teletherapy equipment.
 QA programmes (quality control tests) for teletherapy machines with recommended test procedures, test frequencies, and tolerance and action levels are generally structured according to daily, weekly, monthly, and annual tests.
-More recent publications include also tests on parameters related to the use of more advanced teletherapy equipment having dynamic wedges and multi-leaf collimators (MLC).
+The QA programme needs to be continually updated as new features become available on teletherapy equipment e.g. dynamic wedges, multi-leaf-collimators, pre-treatment imaging systems, motion management systems.

 A QA programme of teletherapy equipment includes checks of the visual monitoring systems, lasers, output and other beam characteristics, and tests of mechanical characteristics of the gantry, collimator and couch.
 If a measurement result is within the tolerance level, no action is required; if the measurement result exceeds the action level, immediate action is necessary and the equipment must not be clinically used until the problem is corrected; if the measurement falls between tolerance and action levels, this may be considered as currently acceptable.
 Inspection and repair can be performed later, for example after patient irradiations.
 If repeated measurements remain consistently between tolerance and action levels, adjustment is required.